ShibeMagazine/shibe-glossary/README.md

 Acknowledgments
 ---------------

-This repository was inspired by the [Bitcoin Glossary](https://github.com/nyusternblockchain/bitcoin-glossary) repository.
-Thank you to the creators of that repository for providing a great template for a cryptocurrency glossary.
+This repository was inspired by many crypto glossaries we've seen in the past.